-The High Line
+The High LineThe High Line

-Hudson River Greenway
+Hudson River GreenwayHudson River Greenway

-Jacqueline Kennedy Onassis Reservoir
+Jacqueline Kennedy Onassis ReservoirJacqueline Kennedy Onassis Reservoir

-Brooklyn Heights Promenade
+Brooklyn Heights PromenadeBrooklyn Heights Promenade

 It may be crowded often, but you’ll struggle to find better views of Lower Manhattan and the Brooklyn Bridge.
-Despite its beauty, its construction was highly contested by residents who feared to lose their private gardens.
+Despite its beauty, its construction was highly contested by residents who feared losing their private gardens.
 Regardless, it was finally dedicated in October 1950 by that titan of NYC construction, Robert Moses.
 It may be a short walk, but it’s not one you’ll soon forget.
-If you have the time, check out also some of the stunning architecture on the streets of Brooklyn Heights.
+If you have the time, check out some of the stunning architecture on the streets of Brooklyn Heights.

 Brighton Beach to Coney IslandBrighton Beach to Coney Island

 You may get a better beach experience elsewhere, but the Coney Island Boardwalk has always been a favorite for New Yorkers who need a short escape from the streets.
 The best way to enjoy it is to go from Brighton Beach to Coney Island.
 It’s a comfortable journey from Manhattan or Brooklyn on the Q train.